haripriyasb/RAG_pgvector/README.md

 ## ✨ Features

-- **Semantic Search**: Find relevant documents based on meaning, not just keywords
-- **Conversational AI**: Ask questions in natural language and get contextual answers
+An AI-powered search that lets you ask questions in natural language and find answers based on meaning, not just keywords.
-- **Multi-Source Integration**: Search across incident tickets, runbooks, knowledge base articles, and Confluence docs
-- **Concise Responses**: Get 2-3 sentence answers first, with option to elaborate
-- **Source Attribution**: Direct links to original documentation
-- **Web Interface**: Clean Streamlit UI for easy interaction
+It searches across incidents, runbooks, knowledge bases, and Confluence, and returns concise 2–3 sentence answers with links to the original sources through a simple web UI.

 ## 🛠️ Tech Stack